Navigating New Territory: Getting Started in Crypto Art as a Traditional Artist

 Crypto art, or crypto media, describes the digital or digitized artwork and media tokenized on the blockchain, a decentralized technology that, according to builtin.com, “records the provenance of a digital asset.”

-Once an artwork has been minted on the blockchain using Ethereum, and has been given that value, it’s considered an NFT, or a non-fungible token.
+Once an artwork has been minted on the Ethereum blockchain using Ether, and has been given that value, it’s considered an NFT, or a non-fungible token.

 (Note: Artwork isn’t the only thing that you can mint.
 Crypto creators have created NFTs out of video snippets, poetry, novels, Tweets, selfies, and whatever else you might consider a form of media that has inherent value.
 Which is everything, depending on who you ask.)